If you find ONE NEW IDEA please click "Like" or share with a colleague!

 2. Great Email Signature – If you don’t already have an automated email signature, make one right now.
 Include every bit of contact information about you like your address, phone numbers, website, twitter, facebook, etc. With each new day comes a new form of communication and everyone has a favorite.
 Make sure you accommodate all communication preferences for marketing.

 5. Get in Their Cell Phone - Encourage clients to program your insurance agency phone number into their cell phone in case they have a claim or billing question.
-They will always be walking around with your contact information.
-If someone asks them about insurance it will be easier to refer.
-Referrals are the most successful insurance marketing strategy.
+They will always be walking around with your contact information!
+If someone asks them about insurance it will be easier to refer and referrals are the best insurance agency marketing strategy.

 6. Volunteer– The hand that gives, gathers.
 There are many opportunites for growing your business while volunteering.
 You can get great PR in the newspaper, meet other local community members and business owners, and educate people about the values and benefits of insurance.
 Choose a non-profit you have some interest in since the more passion you have, the more benefit.

-7. Harness the Power of Facebook - Stop pretending its not a huge opportunity or you can't do it and start making money with Facebook.
+7. Harness the Power of Facebook - Stop pretending the opportunity doesn't exist or you can't do figure it out and start generating leads from Facebook.
 Unless you only sell Medicare Supplement Plans, nearly every client you have is already on Facebook and the average user has 130 friends!
 If you need ideas, check out another article I wrote: 100 Facebook Marketing Ideas For Insurance Agents.
-Be creative, not too self-promotional, and use Facebook to amplify your community presence.
-And by the way, updating your Facebook page with fresh and interesting content has never been easier with our latest free marketing product for insurance agents, the Insurance Agency Facebook Idea Dashboard.
+Be creative, not too self-promotional, and use Facebook to put your agency on display.
+And if you need a little expert help, check out this Facebook marketing package for insurance agents.

 8. Host a Window Etching Event – Window etching is a process of inscribing the VIN number of a vehicle into all the glass on a car.
 It is supposed to reduce auto theft.
 You can sometimes team up with the local police department or an organizaiton against insurance fraud like these guys.
 Gather free insurance leads from the vehicle owners.
 Remember to frame the sales conversation around any discounts they're getting for the window etching.